vshymanskyy/awesome-wasm-tools/README.md

     `wasm-opt --func-metrics test.wasm`

 - **wasm-decompile** | part of [`WABT`](https://github.com/WebAssembly/wabt), [article](https://v8.dev/blog/wasm-decompile)
   `wasm-decompile` decompiles a wasm binary into readable code.
-It generates output that tries to look like a "very average programming language" while still staying close to the Wasm it represents.
+It generates output that tries to look like a "very average programming language" while still staying close to the wasm it represents.

 - **wasm-objdump** | part of [`WABT`](https://github.com/WebAssembly/wabt)
   Print low-level details about a `.wasm` binary and each of its sections.